smolnar/blog/_posts/2016-02-12-secure-your-api-authentication.md

 ## JWT &ndash; JSON Web Tokens

 JWT is way more robust and standardized [RFC7519](https://tools.ietf.org/html/rfc7519) solution for authentication, since server is responsible for generating and validating tokens.
-Client only consumes generated token and passes it along in HTTP Authorization header, just like before, but without additional metadata.
+Client only consumes generated token and passes it along in HTTP Authorization header.
+Just like before, but without additional metadata.
 JWT is very exhaustive for the purpose of this blog, so if you want to have thorough knowledge of how it works, look into RFC or [check out its very consise introduction](https://jwt.io/introduction).

 For purpose of minimal solution, let's look at rolling you own authentication with JWT with Ruby.
 First, let me explain the basics.